udoprog.github.io

 Say you have a database, a dictionary with millions of text entries and cross references.
 And you want to perform sporadic but fast word lookups on the command line.
 How do you store the database?

 We might opt to reach for some neat binary serialization.
 But even the fastest framework takes seconds to load the data set, which just isn’t that great of a user experience for a CLI tool.
 This is understandable, because the job of a deserializer is broadly to take byte array and turn it into a data structure that the Rust application can use.
-Typically this is done by painstakingly walk through the data and convert it to boxes or lists or other things that Rust programmers can reason about.
+Typically this is done by painstakingly long walk through the data and convert it to boxes or lists or other things that Rust programmers can reason about.

 For millions of text entries - those boxes, lists, and other things containing millions of entries that need to be allocated, decoded, arranged, cuddled … work that inevitably takes up resources we’d rather not spend.